This bill would ban civil lawsuits over coronavirus in Louisiana schools; here's what's next

-A bill that would ban most civil lawsuits against school districts and colleges if students or teachers contract the coronavirus neared final approval Monday when the Senate approved it 33-2.
+Legislation that would ban most civil lawsuits against school districts and colleges if students or teachers contract the coronavirus neared final approval Monday when the Louisiana Senate approved the bill on a 33-2 vote.

 The House earlier approved the legislation 82-17.